pcaulfie/pands-project/README.md

 ## Iris Flower Data Set - Overview / Short Summary
 ### About This Data Set
-The Iris Flower Data Set also known as Fisher's or Andersons Data Set is a database containing the measurements of three related species of Iris; Iris setosa, Iris versicolor and Iris virginica (University of California, Irvine 1988).
+The Iris Flower Data Set also known as Fisher's or Andersons Data Set is a database containing the measurements of three related species of Iris; Iris Setosa, Iris Versicolor and Iris Virginica (University of California, Irvine 1988).
 The data set is a record of the measurements taken from a sample of fifty flowers from each of the three species.
 The variables measured are; sepal length, sepal width, petal length and petal width.
 This data set has become an important reference ever since it was first cited by Fisher in his 1936 paper and it is cited regularly to this day, see UCI Machine Learning Repository.
 Fisher (1936) outlines how the data set could be used to illustrate a model which could be used to identify patterns in the data.
 He interpreted the data, identifying variables could be used to predict which population class an object belonged to.